usdaud/algotradinglib.github.io/en/pedia/l/latent_variable_models.md

 4. **Structural Equation Models (SEMs)**: SEMs combine [factor analysis](../f/factor_analysis.md) and multiple regression models, allowing for the modeling of complex relationships between observed and latent variables.

-5. **[Latent Dirichlet Allocation](../l/latent_dirichlet_allocation.md) (LDA)**: Originally developed for natural language processing, LDA is used to discover latent topics within a set of documents.
+5. **[Latent Dirichlet Allocation](../l/latent_dirichlet_allocation.md) (LDA)**: Originally developed for [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md), LDA is used to discover latent topics within a set of documents.
 In finance, LDA can be applied to identify latent topics or themes within news articles, research reports, or social media data that may impact market behavior.

 # Applications in Algorithmic Trading